 According to some of the current announcements, 2018 is going to be a huge year for the video game industry.
-Early on, we can expect to see long-awaited Kingdom Come: Deliverance and Monster Hunter: World, as well as the controversial Far Cry 5.
+Early on, we can expect to see the long-awaited Kingdom Come: Deliverance and Monster Hunter: World, as well as the controversial Far Cry 5.
 However, is your PC ready for these massive installments?
-Even if your current setup may be able to run them on low or medium quality, this is hardly good enough, seeing as how such moderate ambitions may rob you much of your gaming experience.
-With this in mind, here are few things you should do to prepare your PC for the upcoming year.
+Even if your current setup may be able to run them on low or medium quality, this is hardly good enough, seeing as how such moderate ambitions may rob you of your gaming experience.
+With this in mind, here are a few things you should do to prepare your PC for the upcoming year.

 1. Start by checking the requirements

 One of the most common myths in the gaming world is that you need an i7 for gaming.
 Therefore, before you even start looking up and ordering parts online, you better check the requirements of the games you want to play.
 According to most AAA game recommendation requirements, Core i5-7600T 2.8GHz is more than enough to run games (at least for the next two years).
 Aside from that, you will also need 12 to 16 GB of RAM memory and a suitable GPU.

 Here, the opinions are divided based on what you are aiming at.
 Still, with GeForce GTX 1060 and its AMD counterpart Radeon R9 280X you shouldn’t have any trouble playing games that will come out in 2018.
 For games that will come out in 2019, you might want to step up to GeForce 780 Ti or Radeon HD 7970.
 Either way, keep in mind that one year is a short time span in the gaming industry and that spending a bit more to prepare your PC for the long run might be worth your while.